 Follow Us On:

-However, when they realized that inspite of all the pressure the politicians were not ready to act completely according to their wish, they decided to explore other options.
-In March 1957, East Pakistan Assembly demanded radical form of autonomy for the provinces.
+However, when they realized that despite all the pressure the politicians were not ready to act completely according to their wish, they decided to explore other options.
+In March 1957, East Pakistan Assembly demanded a radical form of autonomy for the provinces.
 This was followed by the West Pakistan Assembly’s demand for the dissolution of One United.
 This compelled Mirza to openly talk about the idea of “controlled democracy” in one of his press conferences.
-In a nation-wide address, Mirza declared that parliamentary system was unsuitable for the country and proposed a modified form of American system.
+In a nation-wide address, Mirza declared that the parliamentary system was unsuitable for the country and proposed a modified form of the American system.
 His close friend, Dr. Khan Sahib, suggested a “revolutionary council” with absolute powers to administer the country.

-Enforcement of Martial Law:
+Enforcement of Martial Law

-However, a good look at the history of Pakistan from 1951-1958 clearly indicate that the system collapsed less because of the above mentioned reasons and more because to the mal intentions of the establishment.
-First Ghulam Muhammad and then Iskander Mirza and Ayub Khan never allowed to system to flourish.
-They tried their best to create hurdles in the process of institutionalization so that their personal hegemony could prevail.
+However, a good look at the history of Pakistan from 1951-1958 indicates that the system collapsed less because of the above-mentioned reasons and more because of the mal intentions of the establishment.
+First Ghulam Muhammad and then Iskander Mirza and Ayub Khan never allowed the system to flourish.
+They tried their best to create hurdles in the process of institutionalization so that their hegemony could prevail.
 It was on the initiative of the establishment that the wrong policies like the creation of One Unit and the principle of parity were introduced.
 They were afraid of the masses and thus always tried to delay the holding of general elections in the country.
-Isn’t it an irony that those who in forced Martial Law declared that the parliamentary form of government failed to work in Pakistan without having a single general elections in the country.
-Those who have studied even the basics of political science knows that elections is the main prerequisite for parliamentary system.
+Isn’t it an irony that those who forced Martial Law declared that the parliamentary form of government failed to work in Pakistan without having a single general election in the country?
+Those who have studied even the basics of political science know that elections are the main prerequisite for the parliamentary system.